Hounsvad/Learn-Linux/README.md

+# This set of instructions and exercises expect you to be on a Debian based os

 # The Linux Filesystem

 Linux has a file structure that will seem familiar and yet unfamiliar if you come from Windows.</br> Files in Linux are structured with the "root" of the filesystem being "/" unlike Windows where you would expect something like "C:\\" as the root.
 Another difference is the use of "/" (forward slash) on Linux as opposed to "\\" (back slash) on Windows.</br>